signalfx/apmworkshop/apm/k8s/istio/README.md

 ## Istio Setup

+NOTE: THIS LAB IS DESIGNED FOR THE UBUNTU SANDBOX CREATED AT THE START OF THE APM WORKSHOP AND IS TESTED IN THAT ENVIRONMENT ONLY

 This exercise will install an Istio service mesh on a kubernetes cluster that directs external requests to a Python Slask server.

 Both the service mesh and the Flask server will emit spans.